18F/e-manifest/CONTRIBUTING.md

 * Create a branch off of master for each feature and open a pull request when development on that feature is ready to be reviewed.
 * Once it's ready for review, move the card to "Ready for Review" in Trello
+* Assign pull requests you are reviewing to yourself so others know that you are reviewing.
 * A pull request must receive a thumbs up from at least one person other than the author before it can be merged.
 * The pull request reviewer merges the pull request when it is ready.